Fylhan/posibrain/README.md

 ========

 A re-usable tchatbot PHP implementation to never be alone again.
 Hum, wait...
 What?
-Nothing very intelligent at the moment, a set of predefined sentances lead to an other set of predefined answers.
-But still, synonyms can be defined, data from the sentance can be used in the answer, and of course the same answer won't be use everytime.
+Nothing very intelligent at the moment, a set of predefined sentences lead to an other set of predefined answers.
+But still, synonyms can be defined, data from the sentence can be used in the answer, and of course the same answer won't be use every time.

 *Posibrain* name is inspired by Asimov's positronic robots.
 Yes, R. Sammy is currently stupid ;-)